1 Thessalonians 5:17,18

 9. Beware of charities offering gifts. ...
 Charities do this because it can increase donations.
 But do not feel that you have to make a contribution to keep these gifts. ...

-Read more at the CharityWatch.org website.
+Read more at the CharityWatch.org web site.

 Home